GhostOfStarman/VechicleInventoryMVC/README.md

 12/30/21 update:
 DAO’s are written for each the user and the vehicle object with CRUD operations.

 //—————————————————————————————————————————
 Phase 3: connect logic to front end.

-The end goal is to either write a simple client file using CLI to retrieve and display data for the user or, better yet, to design a GUI through a framework such as JavaFX and port the project to a desktop application i.e. .exe file, etc.

 One idea is to separate the methods by search and update/edit.